alvinl/stem/README.md

 - Installing on Windows (coming soon)
 - [Installing on Linux](https://github.com/Alvinlz/stem/wiki/Installing-on-Linux)

+## Commands
+Visit this [wiki page](https://github.com/Alvinlz/stem/wiki/Commands) to see all of the bot's commands or message the bot "help".

 ## Configuring
 Refer to this [wiki page](https://github.com/Alvinlz/stem/wiki/Configuring-the-bot) for info on configuring the bot.